tlareywi/Infinitarium/README.md

 #### Tycho2 Catalog
 ![Tycho2 Catalog](screen_captures/tycho2.png)

-### Usaage
+### Usage
 Running the execuable will load the default empty scene with a python console.
 From here you can do anything you could in Python and Astropy including loading star catalogs from VizieR.
 It's often more convinient though to process star catalogs via a standalone python script.
 See examples in the python folder.
-The included
+The included pre-built scenes (see below) are built using the scripts python/hipparcos2_import.py and python/tycho2_import.py.

 #### Loading pre-built scenes
 In the application's python console run activeScene.loadLocal('[scenefile]').
 There are currently two scenes distrubuted, hip2.ieb and tyco2.ieb.